 Disabled Employees Can Request Reasonable Accommodations From Their Employers

 If you have a disability and are working or seeking work, one of the most crucial components of the ADA is your right to request reasonable accommodations.

 That said, what kinds of accommodations can you ask for, and how?
-Let's take a look at the employment laws that govern accommodations, as they are often handled by our prescreened California Employment Law Attorneys.
+Let's take a look at the employment laws that govern accommodations, as our prescreened California Employment Law Attorneys often handle them.

-The ADA not only protects people with disabilities from discrimination, but it also compels employers to provide you with reasonable accommodations at work or when you apply for a job unless doing so would impose an excessive burden or hardship on the company.
+The ADA not only protects people with disabilities from discrimination but also compels employers to provide reasonable accommodations at work or when you apply for a job unless doing so would impose an excessive burden or hardship on the company.

 What Is An "Unreasonable Burden"?

 An unreasonable burden means that providing you with the accommodations you request would be extremely difficult or expensive for the employer.